keerthiparam/PhishMate/README.md

 ## Future Enhancements

-- Improve spam detection accuracy.
+- Improve spam detection accuracy by using robust models.
 - Add support for more email providers.
 - Enhance user interface for better visualization.